NickNaso/abi-stable-node-research/experiments/1_export_go_to_node/README.md

-# Export Go function to Node
+# Export Go function to Node.js

 In this experiment I create a **Go** function that I subsequently export like C static library.
 After this first process I import the library in a native add-on.
 To run the experiment execute the following command: